• Skip to primary navigation

 • Preheat oven to 350 degrees F. Grease a 13x9 inch pan or glass baking dish.

 • Mix cake ingredients together.
-Beat two minutes on high.
+Beat for about two minutes on high or until smooth.
 Pour into pan and bake at 350 degrees for 40-42 minutes or until a chopstick or skewer inserted in middle comes out clean.

 • Mix together the filling ingredients.
-Use a chopstick or metal skewer to poke holes in cake.
-Pour filling into holes.
-Allow cake to cool a little more, then transfer to refrigerator to chill.
+Use a chopstick or metal skewer to poke holes in cake, pour filling into holes.
+Do this gradually, allowing the liquid to seep down into the cake and along the sides.
+Let cool a bit more, then transfer to the refrigerator to chill for at least two hours.

 Keyword Cake Mix, Tres Leches